 Price: $3 per month

 Easily save & invest in the background of life.
 Invest your spare change, save for retirement, spend smarter, earn more, and grow your knowledge.

 6. M1 Finance

 M1 Finance is a money management platform and trading app designed to help users save more money and invest their funds for free.
-The platform also doubles as a financing website, as users are able to borrow funds at decent rates if they have at least $10,000 invested.
+You can also borrow funds with a minimum of $2,000 invested and open a cashback rewards credit card.

 Free automated investing.
 Create your own portfolio with any stock and/or ETF, for free.
 Users can also get access to lines of credit.
 Try M1Finance Today!

 With SoFi Invest, users can trade stocks, ETFs, crypto, or try out their automated investing.
 Invest in fraction shares and get a chance to participate in IPOs before they trade on public markets.

 New users who sign up for a SoFi Active Investing account get to use The Claw to win free stock ranging from $5 – $1000.